magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/widgets/map-widgets.md

 - **Map scale display**.
 Add an optional scale bar to help users visually estimate distances on the map.
 - **Custom action buttons**.
 Add your own buttons right on the map — each can trigger a specific custom action (like creating an entity, switching views, or opening URLs).

-All of this — and more — is now available in the new Map widgets in ThingsBoard 4.0.
+All of this — and more — is now available in the new Map widgets in IoT Hub 4.0.

 ## Adding a Map widget to the dashboard